Media Helping Media changes hands

 From January 2018, Media Helping Media will be supported and run by the Fojo Media Institute.
 Fojo’s mission is to strengthen free, independent and professional journalism, and, as such, is an ideal fit to develop the site.
 The handover will be an ongoing process that will involve a number of minor changes to the site over the next year.
 As ever, all the journalism training resources will remain free to download and use.

 The reason for this site

-Media Helping Media (MHM) exists to provide free training resources for all involved in the media in transition states, post-conflict countries and areas where the media is still developing.
+Media Helping Media exists to provide free training resources for all involved in the media in transition states, post-conflict countries and areas where the media is still developing.
 The modules are written by media professionals and media trainers and donated free of charge.
 The site has no political or business backers and is totally financially and politically independent.
 It aims to offer free training resources to help journalists produce accurate, fair, objective and impartial journalism in order to inform the public debate.

 All the images used on Media Helping Media have been released by those who took them under Creative Commons so that they can be used by others as long as attribution is provided.
-The conditions vary, so in all cases if you want to reproduce an image found on this site scroll to the bottom of the page and click on the name of the author to reveal both the original image and the Creative Commons license details.
+The conditions vary, so in all cases if you want to reproduce an image found on this site, please scroll to the bottom of the page and click on the name of the author to reveal both the original image and the Creative Commons license details.

-The author of this piece, David Brewer, is a journalist and media strategy consultant who set up and runs Media Helping Media, handing the site over to Fojo in early 2018.
+The author of this piece, David Brewer, is a journalist and media strategy consultant who founded Media Helping Media, handing the site over to Fojo in early 2018.
 David has worked as a journalist and manager in print, broadcast and online.
-He has spent many years delivering journalism training and media consultancy services worldwide via Media Ideas.
-He also runs a media mentoring service.
+He has spent many years delivering journalism training and media consultancy services worldwide.